 - No holder of any recreational shellfish license may take more than a total of 150 shellfish (in aggregate) per day.
-See Shellfish License Information.
+See Shellfish License Information, page 23.

 - It is illegal to dredge shellfish on public grounds.
 Use of hand implements are the only legal harvest methods.